suenot/direct-token-offering/readme.md

 ## Getting Started with DTO

 If you're a project considering a token offering, implementing a DTO on TON requires minimal technical overhead and provides maximum flexibility.
-The open-source DTO smart contract template can be deployed with customized parameters to suit your specific project needs and tokenomics model.
+The open-source DTO smart contract templates can be deployed with customized parameters to suit your specific project needs and tokenomics model.

+Choose the implementation that best suits your requirements (TON or USDT-based) from the GitHub repositories listed above.